kennovation1/mercury/working2018/switchInputs/README.md

 Emprically:
-A hold event will be delivered if the key is down for about 240ms Hold events are spaced at a 40ms interval when called in a tight loop on one input device.
+A hold event will be delivered if the key is down for about 240ms

-I used `umtool mercury.json` to remap the keys.
-This was required since the factory settings has a bunch of pins mapped to space and not unique values.
-Also, ther are two shift keys that behave differently and I don't want to use (might be able to use for momementary buttons).
-I mapped these to 1COIN and 2COIN respectively and have not wired anything to those pins.

-umtool was build separately and the binary copied into this directory.
+Downloaded and run MacIPAC to use UI to set key mappings (since umtool seems to do nothing).
+__2COIN and 4COIN__ are set to be the shift keys.
+Don't use these for toggles since the down event is not sent until the up event is sent.

-See `ipac4-mercury.json` for the mapping.
-This should also match switch_info.py See Ultimarc-linux directory for the source for umtool and how to build and run it.
+See Ultimarc-linux directory for the source for umtool and how to build and run it. *HOWEVER*, this seems not to work.
+I ran the tool and it said success, but it didn't seem to change the board configuration.
+This is why I used MacIPAC UI instead.

 # Status
-- TODO Update switch_info.py to match ipac4-mercury.json mappings
 - TODO **Ground is not cabled yet.
-Need to use aligator clip**
-- Don't use 1COIN or 2COIN (maybe use for momentary if needed).
-These are shift buttons and only sent events when the key state is UP (and then sends both the DOWN and UP events).
+Need to use aligator clip** when the key state is UP (and then sends both the DOWN and UP events).
 - All switches that are wired work
 - Still need to wire: